 8Recycled Paper Wall Hangings

-Cut variously colored newspapers into circular shaped pieces.
+Cut variously colored newspapers into circle-shaped pieces.
 Use a rubber or plastic ball as the base.
 Apply glue or double side tap over the circumference of the ball and stick the pieces onto them.

 9Recycled Paper Bracelets

 Immerse the sticks in boiling water for 30 minutes.
 Drain the water and bend them.
 Let the sticks cool.
-Use glass tumbler to give the sticks appropriate shape.
+Use a glass tumbler to give the sticks the appropriate shape.